yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 ### 1.1 Mode 1: single_run
 **Purpose:**
-Performs a detailed 24-hour simulation to evaluate the impact of IBRs on distribution networks for a single, user-defined PV and BBESS configuration.
+Performs a detailed 24-hour simulation to evaluate the impact of IBRs on distribution networks for a single, user-defined PV and BESS configuration.

 **Outputs:**
 - Comprehensive charts and data for analysis.